spryker/spryker-docs/docs/scos/dev/front-end-development/yves/atomic-frontend/atomic-front-end-general-overview.md

 **Web Components**

 The Web Component standard was chosen as a reliable, high-performance, and consistent approach to creating UI components.
-The main benefit of this approach is that any user interface created with the help of Web Components will be non-changeable across platforms and browsers.
+The main benefit of this approach is that any user interface created with the help of Web Components is non-changeable across platforms and browsers.
 Also, it reduces the number of project dependencies required.
 Basically, everything that is needed to enable Web Components is a set of polyfills.
 For more information, see [Web Components](https://www.webcomponents.org/) Overview.

 **Webpack**